 - 1. The student will be able to understand the conceptual and practical framework for building analytics capability in every business organization for decision making. - 2.
-The student will be able to understand conceptually and practically the need for reduction and exploration methods before building analytics models.

-- 3. The student will be able to demonstrate conceptual and practical understanding using regression based methods to solve business cases. - 4.
+The student will be able to understand conceptually and practically the need for reduction and exploration methods before building analytics models. - 3.
+The student will be able to demonstrate conceptual and practical understanding using regression based methods to solve business cases. - 4.
 The student will be able to demonstrate conceptual and practical understanding using classification based methods to solve business cases. - 5.
 The student will be able to apply concepts learnt and demonstrate ability to evaluate the applications and feasibility of analytical methods using real cases from India and rest of the world.

 INTRODUCTION TO BI AND DATA MANAGEMENT

+Course Code: MBA223B4 Credits: 4:0:0

-Pre requisites: Computer Application in Management Contact Hours: 56L
+Prerequisite: Computer Application in Management Contact Hours: 56L

-Course Coordinator: Dr. Deepak.R
+Course Coordinator: Dr. Deepak.
+R